Define First-Generation Students

 First Gen Facts:

-We also know that first-generation students sometimes lack the cultural and social capital necessary for a smooth transition to college, which means there can be an absence of insider knowledge and the interpersonal relationships that give others an advantage to knowing how the college system works in terms of preparedness and expectations.
+We also know that first-generation students may not have the insider knowledge and the interpersonal relationships that give others an advantage to knowing how the college system works in terms of preparedness and expectations.

 First-generation college students sometimes face the following obstacles when attending college: